priyankakhateek0-crypto/All-Excel-Projects-Reports/README.md

-# All-Excel-Projects-Reports
-A curated collection of Excel projects showcasing advanced formulas, pivot tables, dynamic dashboards, and data storytelling.
-Ideal for recruiters and collaborators exploring real-world spreadsheet solutions.
+Welcome!
+This repository is a curated showcase of my Excel work—featuring dynamic dashboards, advanced formulas, pivot tables, and clean layout designs.
+Each project reflects my passion for turning messy data into meaningful stories.